msagerup/awtest/README.md

 ## Open browser window on localport

-- in the `a browserwindow` on your local port that the server is running.
+- in a `browser window` on your open localhost on server port.
 - default is http://localhost:5000